About Dr. Davis

 My teaching experiences:

-I have taught college English at two SLACs (small liberal arts colleges)- one inner city and one small town, one of the Big Ten, two community colleges of very different populations, and one small public university.
+I have taught college English at two SLACs (small liberal arts colleges)- one inner city and one small town, one of the Big Ten, three community colleges of very different populations, and one small public university.

 In addition to that, I have taught a remarkable variety of subjects in some wildly different settings.
 I was the main teacher in a one-room schoolhouse.
 I have taught middle school classes on history, apologetics, and creative writing.
 I have taught high school history, biology, and English.
 I have homeschooled two sons to college.